kodecocodes/vt_android_mvvm/v1/for_instructor/11-data-binding-1.markdown

 To use data binding, you first need to enable it in your build.gradle file.

-In the app module build.gradle file, in the android block, use a dataBinding groovy call to enable data binding.
+In the app module build.gradle file, in the android block, use a dataBinding call to enable data binding.

 ```groovy
 dataBinding {